uva-linklab/nexusedge/platform/gateway-scanner/README.md

 Responsible for the following functions:
 1. Looks for other neighbors' gateway advertisements filtered based on the TalkToManagerService uuid.
 2. Saves neighbor information (BLE address, IP address) to mongodb upon discovery.

+## Setup
+* Add a file named group-key.json which contains the key and IV for the AES-256 CTR encryption used to uniquely identify a gateway group.
+The same key and IV needs to be used by all gateways in the network.
+The file is placed in the git ignore list.

+    * e.g.:
+    ```json
+    {
+        "key":"95CFEF1B1F1F5FAAC6954BC1BD713081",
+        "iv":"6F2E2CEE52C1AB42"
+    }
+    ```